I’m a natural skin care product addict.

 - I order these beeswax pastilles in bulk and use them in many recipes.

-- I get coconut oil in five-gallon buckets (from here) and I’ve also ordered it from Mountain Rose Herbs.
+- I get coconut oil in five-gallon buckets (from here).

 - I’ve used several different types of plastic tubes for this recipe.
 These are the ones in the picture, but I’ve also used these white containers and these clear ones with good results.